sendgrid/docs/content/docs/for-developers/sending-email/substitution-tags.md

   show: true
 ---

-<p>Substitution tags allow you to generate dynamic content for each recipient on your list.
+Substitution tags allow you to generate dynamic content for each recipient on your list.
 When you send to a list of recipients over SMTP API, you can specify substitution tags specific to each recipient.
-For example, a first name that will then be inserted into an opening greeting like the following, where each recipient sees -firstName- replaced with their first name.</p>
+For example, a first name that will then be inserted into an opening greeting like the following, where each recipient sees -firstName- replaced with their first name.

 ```html
 "Dear -firstName-"
 ```

-<p>These tags can also be used in more complex scenarios.
-For example, you could use a -customerID- to build a custom URL that is specific to that user.</p>
+These tags can also be used in more complex scenarios.
+For example, you could use a -customerID- to build a custom URL that is specific to that user.

-<h4>A customer specific ID can replace -customerID- in the URL within your email</h4>
+#### A customer specific ID can replace -customerID- in the URL within your email

 ```html
 <a href="http://example.com/customerOffer?id=-customerID-">Claim your offer!</a>
 ```